Incrementis/IE-AutoSpriter-/README.md

 Please use the latest version instead of the latest commit.

-This is also a learning project focused on my personal use.
+This is also a learning project focused on my personal use and interest.
 Suggestions are welcome!

 ## Alpha Version:
 * May not work or only work under special conditions.